There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

-Pro: The weather you experience prepares you for life anywhere else.
+Pro: The weather prepares you for life anywhere else.

 If you’ve experienced a bad Chicago winter followed by a bad Chicago spring, you are stronger for it.
 I used to laugh at girls in San Diego in their fuzzy boots when the temperature dipped to the low 60s.